-As I travel, I continue working on a website of a Beverly Hills client, a site for Independent Writers of Southern California, and a very caring Elder Law attorney in the Los Angeles area so he can help more people protect their hard-earned assets as well as their futures should anything happen to them.
+As I travel, I continue working for my same pre-travel LA clients: a website of a Beverly Hills client, a site for Independent Writers of Southern California, and one for a very caring Elder Law attorney in the Los Angeles area so he can help more people protect their hard-earned assets as well as their futures should anything happen to them.
 This is one of the great benefits of the internet.
 I also do other small writing or website jobs as I travel and help Mac users whenever I can.

 The rest of the time I am enjoying discovering and getting to know people, places, cultures, and life around the world – and sharing it with you if you choose to read this website and blog or any of my magazine articles as they come out.

 If my travels inspire you to come out into new places and experiences — great!